georgeromarrr/team-portfolio/README.md

-This project was created to showcase the portfolio of the ARACHOLO Group.
+This project was created to showcase the portfolio of the Aracholō Group.